 The Applied Suicide Intervention Skills Training (ASIST) program helps hotline counselors, emergency workers, and other gatekeepers identify and connect with suicidal individuals and direct them to available resources.
 Researchers have found that callers who spoke with ASIST-trained counselors were significantly more likely to feel less depressed, less suicidal, less overwhelmed, and more hopeful by the end of their call, compared to callers who spoke to non-ASIST trained counselors.
 Counselors trained in ASIST were also more skilled at keeping callers on the phone longer and establishing a connection with them (Stone et al., 2017).

-Gatekeeper training has been a primary component of the Garret Lee Smith (GLS) Suicide Prevention Program, which has been implemented in 50 states and 50 tribes.
+Gatekeeper training has been a primary component of the Garrett Lee Smith (GLS) Suicide Prevention Program, which has been implemented in 50 states and 50 tribes.
 A multi-site evaluation assessed the impact of community gatekeeper training on suicide attempts and deaths by comparing the change in suicide rates and nonfatal suicidal behavior among young people aged 10 to 24 in counties implementing GLS trainings.
 This was compared to similar counties that did not implement these trainings (Stone et al., 2017).

 Counties that implemented GLS trainings had significantly lower youth suicide rates one year following the training implementation.
 Counties implementing GLS program activities also had significantly lower suicide attempt rates among youth ages 16 to 23 in the year following implementation of the GLS program than did similar counties that did not implement GLS activities.
 More than 79,000 suicide attempts may have been prevented during the period examined (Stone et al., 2017).